 The treatment involves the removal of excess skin and fat from the abdominal area and a tightening of the abdomen wall.
 Abdominoplasty treatment results in a flatter stomach and a narrower waistline.
 It should be remembered that Abdominoplasty, whether full or partial, is a major surgical procedure which will leave a permanent scar.
 This treatment shouldn’t be undertaken without full, informed consideration.
 We’re here to help you decide if this procedure is right for you.

-When considering Abdominoplasty, the first step is to attend an initial consultation.
+When considering Abdominoplasty, the first step is to attend a free consultation.
 During this appointment, we will assess the treatment area and discuss with you the results you would like to achieve.
 This process will help us to determine the best surgical approach, and whether or not Abdominoplasty surgery is right for you.

 It’s best to postpone surgery if you intend to lose a significant amount of weight.
 Women who are planning future pregnancies should also wait before considering the procedure, as this can lead to the need for a secondary, corrective procedure.
 The abdominal muscles that are tightened as part of abdominoplasty surgery are often separated again during a women’s pregnancy.